Rich People Cheat More Than Poor People, According To Research

 Another study by Keltner revealed that adults who felt richer took more candy from a jar intended for children in a nearby lab.
 On the flip side, adults who felt poorer took less of the candy from the jar for kids.

-The result showed that when people become wealthy, that something changes their persona.
+The result showed that when people become wealthy, something changes their persona.
 Power “makes people less empathetic and able to see others’ perspectives.”
 Researcher Adam Galinsky, who looks into issues of power, elaborated.

 “Wealth is basically a mechanism for power, and power has a freeing effect on people.
 It takes away the constraints of society and frees people to act according to their dominant desires.”